Joeski88/hang_man/README.md

 ## How to play:

-  1. Click this *[link](...........)* or copy this text: ............. and paste it in your browser's address bar. !!!!!!!!
+  1. Click this *[link](https://hang-man888-99eb4815e363.herokuapp.com/)* or copy this text: https://hang-man888-99eb4815e363.herokuapp.com/ and paste it in your browser's address bar.
   2. As soon as the page is loaded, click 'RUN PROGRAM'.
-  3. select and option from the main menu.
+  3. Select an option from the main menu.
   4. Learn the rules if needed.
+  5. You can add multiplayer if desired once you press play game, you will be prompted to enter how many players you want to play with (max 3).
+  6. You will then be asked to add each players name 1 by 1.
-  5. A word is selected from an imported word bank of approximatley 2000 words.
+  7. A word is selected from an imported word bank of approximatley 2000 words.
-     Look at how long your word to guess is and start thinking about what it could be.
+  8. Look at how long your word to guess is and start thinking about what it could be.
 Add your letter guesses when prompted.
+If you chose to play multiplayer, each player will take it in turns to guess a letter and each players guesses will be displayed when it is their turn.
-  6. As you add each letter it will either appear and take the place of a blank soace in the word, or it will add another part onto the hangman.
+  9. As you add each letter it will either appear and take the place of a blank soace in the word, or it will add another part onto the hangman.
-  7. You have 9 wrong attempts to to guess the word before the hanging takes place!
+  10. You have 9 wrong attempts to guess the word before the hanging takes place!
-  8. If you fail and get it wrong, the full hangman is displayed and "game over! :(" is printed, and the word you were trying to guess is revealed.
+  11. If you fail and get it wrong, the full hangman is displayed and "game over! :(" is printed, and the word you were trying to guess is revealed.
-  9. If you successfully guess the word, congratulations, you win!!!!
+  12. If you successfully guess the word, congratulations, you win!!!!
 The main menu pops up, and you can either choose to play again or leave the game.

-  Link to the game: *................*!!!!!!!!!!
+  Link to the game:(https://hang-man888-99eb4815e363.herokuapp.com/)*

 ---
 ## User Stories